CLIP Is Also a Good Teacher: A New Learning Framework for Inductive Zero-shot Semantic Segmentation: Experiments

 \subsection{Ablation Study}

-To evaluate the effectiveness of all the modules we propose, we conduct ablate experiments on these modules.
-These experiments are conducted on the PASCAL Context dataset with 20k iterations.
-The backbone we use is Segformer-B0, and all the hyperparameters do not change.
+To evaluate the merits of the proposed methods, we conduct ablation studies.
+These experiments are conducted in the PASCAL Context with 20k iterations.
+We use Segformer-B0 as backbones with all the hyperparameters unchanged.